 Copper is utilized by the body to synthesize collagen and elastin in the skin.
 Copper is also necessary for the utilization of iron in the synthesis of hemoglobin.
 Copper is used to help the body metabolize vitamin C, and copper is used in the development of myelin (the covering of the nerves).
-In addition to these functions copper is utilized by the body for other functions as well.
+In addition to these functions, copper is utilized by the body for other mechanisms as well.

-Although the body needs copper to function properly, having too much copper can cause unwanted adverse effects to the body.
-Make sure you discuss taking excess copper with a licensed doctor before you take copper in amounts that exceed the recommended daily value set by the Food and Drug Administration (FDA).
+Although the body needs copper to function properly, having too much copper can cause unwanted, adverse effects to the body.
+Make sure you discuss taking excess copper with a licensed doctor before you take copper in amounts that significantly exceed the recommended daily value set by the Food and Drug Administration (FDA).

 There are many foods that are good sources of copper: sunflower seeds, beer, chocolate, wheat bran, liver, blackstrap molasses, nuts, cocoa, oysters, lobster, green olives, and black pepper.
 By including these comestibles in your diet, you can help provide your body with the essential daily doses of copper it requires.

 Germanium is the 54th most plentiful element in the earth’s crust.
 Germanium is present in small quantities in the ores of zinc, copper, silver, and in the mineral known as germanite.
-Germanium has unique electronic uses and was the first metal employed in the transistor.
-Today germanium oxide is used in the treatment of pernicious anemia.
+Germanium has unique electronic uses, and was the first metal employed in the transistor.
+Today, germanium oxide is used in the treatment of pernicious anemia.

-Germanium is a good mineral to supply the body with to support its fight against a yeast infection as this element is utilized by the human immune system.
+Germanium is a good mineral to supply the body with to support its fight against a yeast infection, as this element is utilized by the human immune system.
 Germanium is specifically utilized in the synthesis of killer cells and T-suppressor cells.
 Germanium is also used by the body for electron transmission, expulsion of pathogens and pollutants, and helps to provide oxygen to organs.

 Not getting enough iron will not cause any functional impairment at first.
-If time progresses and there remains a lack of iron intake in the diet, eventually there will be a reduction in the amount of erythrocytes (red blood cells) and hemoglobin.
-Red blood cells will also become smaller than they normally would be if iron deficiency is not corrected.
+If time progresses, and there remains a lack of iron intake in the diet, eventually there will be a reduction in the amount of erythrocytes (red blood cells) and hemoglobin.
+Red blood cells will also become smaller than they normally would be if an iron deficiency is not corrected.
 Iron-deficiency anemia can result in individuals who have a deficiency in iron.